 Email: jasonalt [at] mit [dot] edu

-I am a second year PhD student at MIT.
+I am a fourth year PhD student at MIT.
 I am fortunate to be advised by Pablo Parrilo.
-My current research interests are at the intersection of convex optimization and (randomized) approximation algorithms.
-I am supported by an NSF GRFP grant.
+My research is supported by an NSF GRFP grant.

-Previously, I completed my undergrad at Princeton University (class of '16) under the wonderful supervision of Elad Hazan and Emmanuel Abbe.
+Previously, I was an undergrad at Princeton (class of '16) under the wonderful supervision of Elad Hazan and Emmanuel Abbe.
 I spent 2 of my undergrad summers interning in tech (at Google/Google Research) and the other 2 summers interning on Wall Street (DE Shaw and Tower Research Capital).

 In my free time, I like to play chess.
 I obtained an International Master norm in Spain in 2015.